Patient Rights & Privacy

 Notice of privacy practices

-This notice describes how members of Dartmouth-Hitchcock's (D-H) affiliated covered entity (ACE), including Dartmouth-Hitchcock Clinic, Mary Hitchcock Memorial Hospital, Cheshire Medical Center, and Alice Peck Day Memorial Hospital (referred to as the "Dartmouth-Hitchcock ACE") may use and share medical information about you and how you can get access to this information.
+This notice describes how members of Dartmouth-Hitchcock's (D-H) affiliated covered entity (ACE), including Dartmouth-Hitchcock Clinic, Mary Hitchcock Memorial Hospital, Cheshire Medical Center, New London Hospital, and Alice Peck Day Memorial Hospital (referred to as the "Dartmouth-Hitchcock ACE") may use and share medical information about you and how you can get access to this information.
 View this Notice as a PDF (en Español).

 We strive to preserve your rights as an individual.
 We also ask that you and your visitors be considerate of the rights of others.

 - Be treated with respect and dignity.
 This includes being called by the name you choose, and to feel safe while in the hospital.

 - Your cultural background, spiritual and personal values, beliefs, and preferences should be respected.